A photo of a harbor with two large container ships ready for unloading.

 Scenario: Blogging Platform with Spam Filter

-Service level objectives are typically negotiated and renegotiated between operators and other stakeholders, reasoning about constraints, priorities, and tradeoffs as usual.
-For example, the increased infrastructure cost to increase availability from 99.9 to 99.99 percent (i.e., from 9 hours to 52 minutes of acceptable downtime per year) in the blogging example might simply outweigh the benefit; even lower availability might be acceptable for this service if it allows the operations team to focus on more important goals.
+Service level objectives are typically negotiated and renegotiated between operators and other stakeholders, reasoning about constraints, priorities, and trade-offs as usual.
+For example, the increased infrastructure cost to increase availability from 99.9 to 99.99 percent (i.e., from nine hours to fifty-two minutes of acceptable downtime per year) in the blogging example might simply outweigh the benefit; even lower availability might be acceptable for this service if it allows the operations team to focus on more important goals.
 Operations ideally focuses on risk management, rather than total risk avoidance.

 In more formal arrangements, service-level objectives may be codified as contracts called service-level agreements, which typically include a description of consequences and penalties if the objectives are not met.
 These may be included as interface documentation between components, including the documentation of a model inference service discussed in chapter Deploying a Model.